Genoa: 13th and 14th centuries

 The commercial and cultural rivalry of Genoa and Venice was played out through the thirteenth century.
 Thanks to the major role played by the Republic of Venice in the Fourth Crusade, Venetian trading rights were enforced in the eastern Mediterranean and Venice was able to gain control of a large portion of maritime commerce in the region.

 To regain control of local commerce, the Republic of Genoa allied with Michael VIII Palaiologos, emperor of Nicaea, who wanted to restore the Byzantine Empire by recapturing Constantinople.
 In March 1261 the treaty of the alliance was signed in Nymphaeum.
 On 25 July 1261, Nicaean troops under Alexios Strategopoulos recaptured Constantinople.
 As a result, the balance of favour tipped toward Genoa, which was granted free trade rights in the Nicene Empire.
 The islands of Chios and Lesbos became commercial stations of Genoa as well as the city of Smyrna (Izmir).
 In the same century the Republic conquered many settlements in Crimea, known as Gazaria, where the Genoese colony of Caffa was established.
 The alliance with the restored Byzantine Empire increased the wealth and power of Genoa, and simultaneously decreased Venetian and Pisan commerce.
 The Byzantine Empire had granted the majority of free trading rights to Genoa.

 Around the 14th century, Genoa was also credited with the invention of blue jeans.
 Genoa's jean fabric was a fustian textile of "medium quality and of reasonable cost", very similar to cotton corduroy for which Genoa was famous, and was "used for work clothes in general".
 The Genoese navy equipped its sailors with jeans, as they needed a fabric which could be worn wet or dry.

+During the Catalan–Genoese War, Genoa was besieged and sacked by Guillem de Cervelló.
 As a result of the Genoese support to the Aragonese rule in Sicily, Genoa was granted free trading and export rights in the Kingdom.
 Genoese bankers also profited from loans to the new nobility of Sicily.
-While Corsica was formally annexed in 1347.
+Corsica was formally annexed in 1347.